| This blog is a guest post written byBy Francesco Coacci, Founding Engineer at Monk |

 );

-On Temporal the same job is three small files.
+On Temporal, the same job is three small files.
 The Workflow orchestrates.
 Retry and timeout live on the Activity proxy, not in the body:

 const { checkCurrent, checkPrevious } = proxyActivities<DriftActivities>({